SanyaSemenov/angular-kladr/README.md

 ### Basic usage

-Basically, you need to create collection of type *Observable\<BaseResponse\>* imported from the package.
+Basically, you need to create collection of type *Observable\<BaseResponse\>*.
 ```typescript
 public cities: Observable<BaseResponse>;
 ```
+**NOTE:** *BaseResponse* type should also be imported from the package

 Then create FormControl, which you will get value from in order to pass it into kladr api request.

-Assign the request to the collection in the contructor as shown below:
+Assign the request to the collection in the contructor body as shown below:
 ```typescript
 constructor(private kladr$: KladrService) {
   this.cityControl = new FormControl('');